Artist

 3-How did the deal with Derby and the album come out?

 We were contacted by producer Elio Gariboldi and in just three days we had a recording deal.
-They had thought to contact Crepax [popular italian comics designer, who also made the cover for Nuda by Garybaldi] to make the cover, but in the end it was designed by Giorgio Sorano's wife Florinda.
+They had thought to contact Crepax [popular Italian comics designer, who also made the cover for Nuda by Garybaldi] to make the cover, but in the end it was designed by Giorgio Sorano's wife Florinda.
 It was a very expensive cover, with that golden foil.

 4-How come the musicians' names don't appear on the cover?